 Yes, Grichuk’s team from Lamar, Texas, may have served up a home run to Conforto, but Grichuk was the true star of the 2004 LLWS.
 He led all players in hits, home runs and RBIs and even played in back-to-back LLWS (2003) for his Southwest team.

-Now a member of the Toronto Blue Jays, Grichuk has launched 20 or more home runs in four straight seasons and looks a lot like his little league self.
+Now a member of the Toronto Blue Jays, Grichuk has launched more than 150 home runs and looks a lot like his Little League baseball self.

 Todd Frazier, New York Mets

-The Todd Father got his start as a third baseman with the Cincinnati Reds, where he won the 2015 MLB Home Run Derby, and went on to play for the White Sox and both of MLB’s New York teams.
+The Todd Father got his start as a third baseman with the Cincinnati Reds, where he won the 2015 MLB Home Run Derby, and went on to play for the White Sox and both the New York Mets and New York Yankees.

 The best part of his LLWS experience may have been meeting Yankees legend Derek Jeter.
 Who would’ve thought he’d be playing in Yankee Stadium years later?